Passkeys

 -

-To set Passkey as the preferred method, click the three-dot menu and choose Change to Preferred.
+To set Passkey as the preferred method, click the three-dot menu and choose Make Preferred.
 The preferred method appears first at sign-in.

 -